andronedrei/rust-embedded/README.md

 # rust-embedded

-Just connect a probe first and then run 'cargo run'
+Just connect a probe first and then run 'cargo run' from the subfolder you want.